-"See't thou shalt never," Cornwall says coldly (albeit wittily) before ripping out one of Gloucester's eyeballs.
+"See't thou shalt never," Cornwall says coldly (but wittily!) before ripping out one of Gloucester's eyeballs.

 Regan eagerly tells Cornwall to take out the other eye, too, but before he can do so, one of Cornwall's servants decides to rebel.
 He tells Cornwall he cannot watch him commit such an atrocity.

 Cornwall's pretty upset about this, so he quickly draws his sword for a fight.
 The servant wounds Cornwall, but Regan stabs the servant in the back and kills him.
-Cornwall, panting, takes out Gloucester's other eye, calling it "vile jelly," which is so not the kind of "jelly" they put in your favorite donuts.
+Cornwall, panting, takes out Gloucester's other eye, calling it "vile jelly."
+Not the kind of "jelly" they put in delicious donuts.

 Gloucester, now completely blind, calls upon his son Edmund for help.
 Regan informs him that it was Edmund who turned him in.